-Preseem is a Quality of Experience (QoE) monitoring and optimization platform that leverages highly granular and frequent network telemetry to find network problems that negatively affect the subscriber experience.
-This post outlines a real-world WISP network configuration problem that was detrimental to the subscriber experience and was identified by Preseem.
+Preseem is a Quality of Experience (QoE) monitoring and optimization platform.
+It uses highly granular and frequent network telemetry to find problems that negatively affect the subscriber experience.
+This post outlines a real-world WISP network configuration problem that caused poor subscriber QoE and was identified by Preseem.

-We are currently working with a WISP customer to roll-out Preseem in their network.
-One of the first things we observed was that the percentage of retransmitted or out of order TCP segments in the network was much higher than what is typical for WISP networks.
+We’re currently working with a WISP to roll out Preseem in their network.
+One of the first things we observed was that the percentage of retransmitted or out-of-order TCP segments in the network was much higher than what’s typical for WISP networks.

-The chart above shows the percentage of TCP segments that were retransmitted or delivered out-of-order and also shows the dramatic change once the underlying issue was fixed.
+The chart above shows the percentage of TCP segments that were retransmitted or delivered out of order and the dramatic change once the underlying issue was fixed.

-To explain out of order delivery, TCP will be used throughout the rest of this post but note that out of order packets negatively impact most other types of traffic as well.
+To explain out-of-order delivery, TCP will be used throughout the rest of this post.
+Note, however, that out-of-order packets negatively impact most other types of traffic as well.
 In TCP terms, the unit of transmission is called a segment.

-TCP, the most common transport protocol, is a reliable byte stream protocol.
+TCP is the most common transport protocol and is a reliable byte stream protocol.
 That is, it delivers an ordered byte stream from one application to another.
 Since packet networks are inherently lossy, TCP compensates for this by adding a sequence number to every segment sent.
 This allows the receiving end to ask for missing segments and reconstruct the order if the segments get reordered in the network.

 Being able to quickly respond to loss is critical to TCP performance and is accomplished through techniques like Fast Retransmit.
 Unfortunately, these and other techniques interact poorly with a network that delivers packets out of order.
-A quick search finds many articles that explain the impacts of packet reordering on TCP flows.
 At a high level, packet reordering causes: